cairo-book/cairo-book/src/ch99-01-05-01-components-under-the-hood.md

 # Components under the hood

-Components provide powerful modularity to StarkNet contracts.
+Components provide powerful modularity to Starknet contracts.
 But how does this magic actually happen behind the scenes?

 This chapter will dive deep into the compiler internals to explain the